Categories

 Divorce Settlement in Australia

 At Mathews Family Law and Mediation Services, we have wide experience in matters related to divorce property settlement.
 We understand that even if your finances are separate, there is a need for a formal financial settlement.
-Our experienced divorce lawyers possess the expertise and understanding to enable you to handle the financial aspects of divorce as successfully as possible.
+Our experienced divorce lawyers and family law attorneys possess the expertise and understanding to enable you to handle the financial aspects of divorce as successfully as possible.
 We will outline ways to reach a fair settlement so that you do not face any legal disagreements in the future.
 Approachable and experienced, our lawyers will help you get the results you want.

 Reaching Financial Agreement in Divorce